aleruete/Daily-Occupancy-Site-Use-Model/ReadMe.md

 a folder to store the results.
 Example of results for the first species

 **/Simulations**
-All scripts required to created the simulated data and fit the model to it and by products.
+All scripts required to created the simulated data and fit the model to it (plus by-products).
 Running order:
 1. Scenarios Simulate Occ Data.R
 2. Scenarios Fit Models.R